What is Google Public DNS?

 We believe that a faster and safer DNS infrastructure could significantly improve the web browsing experience.
 Google Public DNS has made many improvements in the areas of speed, security, and validity of results.
 We've shared these improvements in our documentation, to contribute to an ongoing conversation within the web community.

-Can I use Google Public DNS to host my domain name or website?
+Can I use Google Public DNS to host my domain name?

-No. Google Public DNS is not an authoritative DNS hosting service and cannot be used as one.
+Google Public DNS is not an authoritative DNS hosting service and cannot be used as one.
 If you are looking for a high-volume, programmable, authoritative name server using Google's infrastructure, try Google's Cloud DNS.

 Does Google Public DNS offer the ability to block or filter out unwanted sites?